-- the problem investigated;
+- (1) the problem investigated;

-- (2) the procedures followed;
+- (2) the procedures followed:

 - (3) the general results obtained;

-- (4) the major conclusions reached;
+- (4) the major conclusions reached:

-but shall not contain any illustrative matter, such as tables, graphs or charts.
+- but shall not contain any illustrative matter, such as tables, graphs or charts.

-Thesis

-Or department where a department is not within a School

-14. A candidate may not submit as the main content of the thesis any work or material which has previously been submitted for a university degree or other similar award.
+- 14. A candidate may not submit as the main content of the thesis any work or material which has previously been submitted for a university degree or other similar award.

+- 15. The candidate shall give in writing two months' notice of intention to submit the thesis.